 I aim to always find a way to use anything with as little processing as possible.
 Therefore unrefined is the way to go.
 It also solidifies better which is a major bonus in the case of making a crust!

 I don’t recommend it because it might not set as well and bars might not taste as rich.
 Healthy snacks can still be decadent!

 Yes.
 It’s the cream that makes it creamy and luscious.

 - Place can of coconut milk in the fridge overnight.

 - Transfer to previously prepared baking dish and level evenly with spatula not missing the edges.
 With a bottom of a glass or large measuring cup, press crust down to pack tightly.
 Place in the freezer while you are making the filling.

-- Open can of refrigerated coconut milk and scoop out white cream into chilled bowl and refrigerate clear liquid separately and use in smoothies etc. It doesn't matter if some clear liquid got mixed a bit with cream.
+- Open can of refrigerated coconut milk and scoop out white cream into chilled bowl.
+Refrigerate clear liquid separately and use in smoothies etc. It doesn't matter if some clear liquid got mixed a bit with cream.

 - Holding onto flaps remove bars from the baking dish, place on a cutting board and cut into 16 squares using sharp long knife (wipe with towel in between cuts for clean look).
-Serve frozen or a bit thawed.**
+Serve frozen or a bit thawed.